ucb-bar/gemmini/README.md

 The preload command is encoded to funct field #8.
 - If you set the preload command's rd value to 1 it will automatically preload zeros.
 - If you set the preload command's C value to 0xFFFFFFFF the systolic array will assume the output will remain in the systolic array and won't be read out.
-The compute command is encoded to funct fields #4 (or #6 for WS) and #5 (or #7 for WS).
+The `matmu.compute` command is encoded to funct fields #4 and #5.
-- Compute associated with funct field #4 will compute on the value preloaded (D) <!--- in the PREVIOUS `matmul` instruction.-->
+- `matmul.compute` associated with funct field #4 will compute on the value preloaded (D) <!--- in the PREVIOUS `matmul` instruction.-->
-- Compute associated with funct field #5 will accumulate on top of the previously computed results <!---of the PREVIOUS `matmul` instruction.-->
+- `matmul.compute` associated with funct field #5 will accumulate on top of the previously computed results <!---of the PREVIOUS `matmul` instruction.-->

 After the preload instruction, you must specify an exact sequence of output or weight stationary instructions following it to trigger the `matmul`.